-Our story needs more heroes.
-We’ll expand our Tour of Heroes app to display a list of heroes, allow the user to select a hero, and display the hero's details.
+In this page, you'll expand the Tour of Heroes app to display a list of heroes, and allow users to select a hero and display the hero's details.

-Before we continue with Part 2 of the Tour of Heroes, let’s verify we have the following structure after Part 1.
-If not, we’ll need to go back to Part 1 and figure out what we missed.
+Before you continue with this page of the Tour of Heroes, verify that you have the following structure after The Hero Editor page.
+If your structure doesn't match, go back to that page to figure out what you missed.

 mockHeroes list is of type

-We aspire to fetch this list of heroes from a web service, but let’s take small steps
+Eventually this app will fetch the list of heroes from a web service, but for now

 AppComponent that exposes the heroes for binding.